-If a pronoun has gender, it is the same as the noun to which it refers, and they are nearly always masculine or feminine.
-(Two of the very rare cases this is done in English is when a ship or a nation is referred to as "she" instead of "it.")
+If a pronoun has gender, it is the same as that of the noun to which it refers, and they are nearly always masculine or feminine.
+(This is done in English very rarely, such as when a ship or a nation is referred to as "she" instead of "it.")
 There are also a few neuter pronouns that can be used to refer to an unknown object or to ideas or concepts.

-The chart below shows the different types of pronouns, which will be discussed in more detail in other lessons.
-Each entry below lists the type of pronoun, its purpose, example in Spanish with translation (not all examples are listed), and sample sentences in Spanish and English using that type of pronoun.
+The chart below shows the different types of pronouns, which are discussed in more detail in the linked-to lessons.
+Each entry below lists the type of pronoun, its purpose, example in Spanish with translations, and sample sentences in Spanish and English using that type of pronoun.
 Note that some pronouns, such as me and ella, can be more than one type of pronoun.

 - Subject pronoun — replaces the subject of a sentence — yo (I), tú (you), él (he), ella (she), ellos (they), ellas (they) — I want to leave.
 Yo quiero salir.